vttale/edns0-clientid/draft-tale-dnsop-edns0-clientid.md

 bless those obvious candidates now? \]

 Multiple ECID options MAY appear in the OPT record.
-However, the same ADDRESS-FAMILY SHOULD not appear more than once.
+However, the same IDENTIFIER-TYPE SHOULD not appear more than once.

 # Protocol Description